siiway/Todo.API/README.md

 ## Docker Support

 This project includes Docker support for easy deployment on various platforms.
+The Dockerfile uses Ubuntu 22.04 as the base image and clones the repository during the build process, ensuring a lightweight and up-to-date deployment.

 ### Building the Docker Image Locally